24/7 Trading Platform

 Cryptocurrencies Around the Clock

-The same order ticket applies to cryptocurrencies.
-There are two order types in addition to what 24-hour securities have: market and recurring orders.
+The same order ticket is used for cryptocurrencies.
+They have two additional order types compared to 24-hour securities.
+These are market and recurring orders.

 Extended Hours